 Five and a half centuries later, give or take, the Megistanes were still around.
 And here’s what I think: I think the Megistanes, studying the night sky for astrologic interpretation, found something they recognized as important, handed down from one of their own.
 I think early Christian art depicts the wise men as Parthians because they were.

 And the language supports it.
 The Greek “magos” is translated “wise man” in Matthew and “magician” in Acts, in a bit of translation sanitization, so these clearly weren’t just academics and scholars but people engaged in a non-Jewish divination system, by which the Megistanes would qualify.
 They would have come “from the east” as described.
 More, it’s recorded they were “warned in a dream” not to return to Herod, and the Megistanes relied upon dreams for divine messages.
-We can’t be certain, but I’m fairly comfortable with this identification.
+We can’t be certain (and it’s not critical to know), but I’m personally fairly comfortable with this identification.

 But wait, because history can lend us a little more insight to this Scripture passage.